 Who is the Ideal Candidate for Dermaplaning?

 Dermaplaning is ideal for anyone who wants to remove the “peach fuzz” hairs from their faces, and have found that waxing irritates their skin.
-Anyone with generally healthy skin might find dermaplaning a beneficial process, especially in light of the fact that 75% percent of women in the U.S. from 18 years of age to 34 had their facial hair removed - or performed DIY facial hair removal, likely watching “how-to” YouTube videos - in the past year.
+Anyone with generally healthy skin might find dermaplaning a beneficial process, especially because 75% percent of women in the U.S. from 18 years of age to 34 had their facial hair removed - or performed DIY facial hair removal, likely watching “how-to” YouTube videos - in the past year.

 According to most licensed aestheticians who perform dermaplaning, it is a myth to think that shaving facial hair will make “peach fuzz” grow back thicker and coarser, or that those with dry skin can’t get dermaplaning.

-However, if these are your fears, list them among your questions to ask during your dermaplaning consultation, and consult with your dermatology practitioner about any dry skin concerns prior to receiving dermaplaning.
+However, if these are your fears, list them among your questions to ask during your dermaplaning consultation, and consult with your dermatology practitioner about any dry skin concerns before receiving dermaplaning.

 Who is Not Recommended to Receive Dermaplaning?